digital-asset/daml-katacoda/fundamental-concepts/template-authorization/6_authority_delegation.md

 a choice.

 Finally, let's create a `Message` contract with two signatories.
 Add the following line to the
-scenario:
+script:

 <pre class="file" data-filename="daml/User.daml" data-target="append">
-  submit alice $ exercise c2 $ SendMessage with sender = alice, content = "Hello Bob!"
+  submit alice $ exerciseCmd c2 $ SendMessage with sender = alice, content = "Hello Bob!"
 </pre>

-You'll see the new `Message` contract in the scenario results.
+You'll see the new `Message` contract in the script results.

 ![created_message](assets/created_message.png)